John H. Van Vliet Jr.: World War II

-In September 1941, Van Vliet Jr was ordered to go to the United Kingdom (UK) in civilian clothes where he observed the British Army and took specialized British Army courses.
+In September 1941, Van Vliet was ordered to go to the United Kingdom (UK) in civilian clothes where he observed the British Army and took specialized British Army courses.
 He briefly returned to Fort Benning as an instructor at the Infantry School before traveling again to the UK to take command of the 3rd Battalion of the 168th Infantry Regiment (United States) (3/168th Infantry) and lead it during the Operation Torch invasion of North Africa.
-The 3rd/168th Infantry was a part of the Iowa National Guard which had been assigned to the 34th Infantry Division (United States) and was a component of II Corps (United States) during the 1942-43 battle for North Africa..
+The 3rd/168th Infantry was a part of the Iowa National Guard which had been assigned to the 34th Infantry Division (United States) and was a component of II Corps (United States) during the 1942-43 battle for North Africa.